makiftutuncu/ted-talks/README.md

 ## Introduction

-Ted Talks is a web backend application.
-It provides APIs to manage information about Ted Talks.
+TED Talks is a web backend application.
+It provides APIs to manage information about TED Talks.

 It uses